 Frequently asked Questions

-It’s unusual for a life insurance company to decline an application unless your cholesterol is so high that it’s life threatening.
+It’s unusual for a life insurance company to decline an application unless your cholesterol is so high that it’s life-threatening.
 However, even if that’s the case, your agent can offer non-medical life insurance where there is no medical underwriting.

 Yes, if you’ve been taking medication and the levels appear to be dropping, most life insurance companies will likely show minimal concern.

-When you apply for a life insurance policy that requires a medical exam, the exam is typically schedule within days of applying for insurance.
-Regretfully this will likely be enough time to reduce your cholesterol.
+When you apply for a life insurance policy that requires a medical exam, the exam is typically scheduled within days of applying for insurance.
+Regretfully this will not likely be enough time to reduce your cholesterol.
 If your cholesterol is on the high side, wait at least a few months after you begin taking medication to apply for coverage.

 Get a Free Life Insurance Quote Today